SyedMIrtazaHyder/Ubuntu-2023-on-Zynq-Zybo-Z710/README.md

 3. Specify a name and location for your project, and choose an appropriate project directory.
 4. Select the Zynq ZC7010 board as the target device for your project.
 5. Choose "RTL Project" as the project type and click "Next".
-6. Add your source files, constraints, and any other necessary design files to the project.
+6. Add your source files, constraints, and other necessary design files to the project.
 7. Proceed with the default settings for project options and IP integrator.
-8. After completing the project creation, click on "Generate Bitstream" to generate the bitstream file for your design.
+8. After completing the project creation, click "Generate Bitstream" to generate the bitstream file for your design.
 9. Once the bitstream generation is complete, export the hardware design by selecting "File" -> "Export" -> "Export Hardware."
 10. Choose "Include bitstream" and click "OK" to export the hardware design.